indoorNavi/IndoorNavigator/README.md

   Meeting notes: Start from scratch, Project should use a small area of some building to test

   **Meeting notes 2**: Not enough resources on web-application bluetooth - starting with mobile application (made w js) then transition to web app.
+Use JS so easy to transition to web app later on.

 ### Long Term Goals:
 - [ ] Make a map of school